Measles (Rubeola)

 Measles is one of the most contagious illnesses known to man.

-Measles & Rubella Initiative
+Measles & Rubella Partnership

-The Measles & Rubella Initiative is committed to ensuring that no child dies from measles or is born with congenital rubella syndrome.
+The Measles & Rubella Partnership is committed to ensuring that no child dies from measles or is born with congenital rubella syndrome.
 We help countries to plan, fund and measure efforts to stop measles and rubella for good.

 CDC